fragcolor-xyz/shards/docs/details/shards/General/Const.md

-`Const` declares a constant value (of any data type) by passing it into the parameter `:Value`.
+`Const` declares a constant value (of any data type) by passing it into the parameter `Value`.
 Such a value is usually declared for use as input in other shards.

 A constant value declared with `Const` is un-named i.e., it is not assigned to any variable or allocated any alias.
 Hence it cannot be invoked or referred to later.
 To create named constants see [`Ref`](../Ref).